6 or 7 medium-size firm pears (leave the skin on)*

 Juice of 1/2 lemon

-liquid pectin (optional)
+4 tablespoons liquid pectin (optional)**

 Peel off the skin while still slightly warm.
 Sieve the pear pulp using a food mill or a metal spoon and a wire mesh strainer.
-NOTE: You should have 3 cups of pear purée.
-The
+You should have 3 cups of pear puree.

 To serve, un-mold and either set whole on your serving platter or slice and serve with a variety of cheeses.
 NOTE: Create a cheese platter with the best cheeses you can afford.

 Makes about 16 ounces of jelly.